psychocoderHPC/MiniNeroDroid/README.md

 # MiniNeroDroid

+For suggestions / to help with development, join the new team board at: https://trello.com/minineroappsdevelopment

 A convenience-oriented Monero phone wallet for Android.

 This is currently (almost) fully functional and feature equivalent to the windows version -( I actually broke the transactions view when I updated the web app, so I need to go back and fix that soon).